pivotal/docs-tap/workloads/using-functions.hbs.md

-# Using functions (Beta)
+# Use functions (Beta)

-This topic describes how to create and deploy an HTTP function from an application accelerator starter template.
+This topic tells you how to create and deploy an HTTP or CloudEvent function from an Application Accelerator starter template in an online or air-gapped environment.

 ## <a id="overview"></a> Overview